marcosismayle/cse110/Lesson 03 - Variables and Expressions/04 Prove_Milestone - Meal Price Calculator/README.md

 Then, complete the following steps:

-- Determine the meal's subtotal (before adding sales tax) by multiplying the number of children by the price of their meal, and multiplying the number of adults by the price of their meal and adding those two values together.
+- Determine the meal's subtotal (before adding sales tax) by multiplying the number of children by the price of their meal, multiplying the number of adults by the price of their meal and adding those two values together.

 - Display the subtotal.